 In the early 1990’s he co-founded The Perfume Shop, which was sold to AS Watson in 2005, and he continued as Managing Director until 2008.
 Jeremy started his retail career with The Burton Group at Top Shop and Debenhams after beginning at HM Treasury and The Boston Consulting Group.

 Jeremy graduated in Engineering Science & Economics at Christ Church Oxford and has an MBA from The Graduate School of Business, Stanford University, California where he was a Fulbright and an Arjay Millar Scholar.

-“I am excited to be part of the fantastic Oxford Summer School programme in 2014.
-Developing great talent is essential in our industry, and I am honored to be able to speak to so many individuals who will make such an impact in the future.”
+“I am excited to be part of the fantastic OSS programme in 2014.
+Developing great talent is essential in our industry, and I am honoured to be able to speak to so many individuals who will make such an impact in the future.”

 Vanessa Gold - Managing Director - Ann Summers

 Vanessa is Managing Director of Ann Summers and Knickerbox, one of the UK’s most well known high street retailers offering customers a unique shopping experience.
 Ann Summers is one of the UK’s most successful family run businesses with 145 retail stores, a thriving e-commerce site and over 7,000 party planners.

 Since her appointment in June 2011 as MD, Vanessa has focussed on the completion of the new brand delivery including the award winning new concept store at the Westfield Stratford City Shopping Mall, improving infrastructure and starting the business on its journey to becoming a true multi-channel retailer.